-The following examples detail the more advanced features of the DL3200 lock.
+The following examples detail the more advanced features of the DL series locks.
 Although all features and device functions can be programmed using the lock keypad, when programming becomes more complex you may find it easier to use DL-Windows software to program your Alarm Lock security lock.
 For more information, contact your Alarm Lock security professional.